There is an invitation going out to all who are weary. To those who are thirsty!

 And always, the Holy Spirit wants to convey a message from the heart of the Father to you.

-Mary sat at Jesus feet, listening avidly and receiving wholeheartedly (Luke 10:39).
-In that moment, she was drinking of His words, His teaching, His Presence.
+Mary sat at Jesus’ feet, listening avidly and receiving wholeheartedly (Luke 10:39).
+At that moment, she was drinking of His words, His teaching, His Presence.

 She was captivated.

 Jesus commended Mary, and the story was recorded in Scripture for our benefit.

 ‘As the deer pants for streams of water, so my soul pants for you, my God.’
 (Psalm 42:1)